SCRT-HQ/VaporShell/docs/glossary/Add-VSEMRInstanceFleetConfigEbsBlockDeviceConfig.md

----
-layout: glossary
-title: Add-VSEMRInstanceFleetConfigEbsBlockDeviceConfig
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSEMRInstanceFleetConfigEbsBlockDeviceConfig

 ## SYNOPSIS
-Adds an AWS::EMR::InstanceFleetConfig.EbsBlockDeviceConfig resource property to the template
+Adds an AWS::EMR::InstanceFleetConfig.EbsBlockDeviceConfig resource property to the template.
+EbsBlockDeviceConfig is a subproperty of the EbsConfiguration property type.
+EbsBlockDeviceConfig defines the number and type of EBS volumes to associate with all EC2 instances in an EMR cluster.

 ## SYNTAX